kai-niemi/roach-bank/README.md

 # Roch Bank

-Roach Bank represents a full-stack, financial accounting ledger demo running on [CockroachDB](https://www.cockroachlabs.com/).
+Roach Bank represents a full-stack, financial accounting ledger demo running on [CockroachDB](https://www.cockroachlabs.com/) and PostgreSQL.
 It's designed to demonstrate the safety and liveness properties of a globally deployed, system-of-record type of workload.

 # Introduction

-Each Roach Bank instance provides a single page that displays the top accounts in the system, grouped by currency and region (city) represented by colored rectangles.
-In a multi-region deployment, the displayed cities are filtered by region.
+The concept of the ledger is to move funds between accounts using balanced, multi-legged transactions at a high frequency.
+As a financial system, it needs to conserve money at all times and also provide an audit trail of all transactions performed towards the accounts.

+This is visualized (below) using a single page to display accounts as rectangles with their current balance.

 ![frontend](docs/diagram_frontend.png)

-The demo concept is to move funds between accounts using balanced, multi-legged transactions at a high frequency.
-As a financial ledger, it needs to conserve money at all times and also provide an audit trail of all transactions performed towards accounts.

 ## Key Invariants

-In Roach Bank, there are two key invariants that must hold true at all times, regardless of observer and activities such as infrastructure failure and conflicting operations if updating the same accounts concurrently.
+There are two key invariants that must hold true at all times, regardless of observer and activities such as infrastructure failure and conflicting operations if updating the same accounts
+concurrently:

 * The total balance of all accounts must be constant
 * All user accounts must have a positive balance

-The system must refuse forward progress if an operation would result in any invariant being compromised.
+The system must deny forward progress if an operation would result in any invariant being compromised.
-For instance, if a variation of the total balances is observed at any given time it means these rules have been breached and money has either been invented or destroyed.
-Because it's a stateless service, these invariants are safeguarded by the ACID transactional guarantees of the database.
+For example, if a variation of the total balances is observed at any given time it means these rules have been breached and money has either been invented or destroyed.
+Because it's a stateless service, these invariants are safeguarded by the ACID transactional guarantees of the CockroachDB database.

 ## Double-entry Bookkeeping

-Roach Bank follows the [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) principle for monetary transactions.
+For auditability, this ledger follows the [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) principle for monetary transactions.
 This principle was originally formalized and published by the italian mathematician Luca Pacioli during the 15:th century.
 It involves making at least two account entries for every transaction.
 A debit in one account and a corresponding credit in another account.
 The sum of all